 As the Product Manager tasked with optimizing this omni-channel experience, Chelsea Heredia knew she needed to be able to track the friction points between these different channels, since the more friction customers experience, the more likely they are to abandon their projects, reducing conversion rates and lowering revenue.

-To create these omni-channel analytics reports, Heredia found herself cobbling together multiple tools.
+To create these omni-channel analytics reports, Chelsea found herself cobbling together multiple tools.
 The process was clunky and ineffective, and didn’t often yield the data she needed.
-After switching to Heap, Heredia could easily see which customers were actively using the app and web.
+After switching to Heap, Chelsea could easily see which customers were actively using the app and web.

 This information allowed her to pinpoint and remove friction points so customers could easily float from device to device without losing their work.
 This was true even in situations where features were available on Snapfish’s web application but not the company’s mobile app: “With Heap I could set up links from the app to the website so if a customer wanted a product that isn’t yet offered in the app, the link will take customers to the mobile web where they can start their project instead of going to another company to find the product.”